 Stage 7: Commit to the Version Control System

 At this stage all the new files are committed to the version control system.
-We use Subversion which is kindly hosted by Indi and without using a system like this it would be much harder to manage the large number of files in the library.
+We used to use Subversion which was kindly hosted by Indi, but nowadays it’s all on GitHub.
+Without using a system like this it would be impossible to manage the large number of files in the library.